 Global tech giants and evolving startups have changed the way they were managing their businesses.
 They’ve started looking from a different, more cost-effective, and less time-consuming perspective, they started outsourcing more.
 According to the GSA report, 70% of companies are planning to outsource more in the near future.

-Eastern Europe has become one of the most popular outsourcing destinations because of the availability of a vast talent pool, a big number of CS university graduates, geographical location, and high level of technology adoption.
-A range of countries represent this IT region, being home to top software development companies in Europe that develop tech solutions for such behemoths as Microsoft, Google, Skype, Audi, Siemens, and many more.
+Eastern Europe software outsourcing has become one of the most popular options because of the availability of a vast talent pool, a big number of CS university graduates, geographical location, and a high level of technology adoption.
+A range of countries represents this IT region, being home to top software development companies in Europe that develop tech solutions for such behemoths as Microsoft, Google, Skype, Audi, Siemens, and many more.

 Eastern Europe Software Development Costs

-European software providers' pricing can’t be called very competitive when compared to their Asian rivals in China and the Philippines, outsourcing software development to Eastern Europe may still be an effective cost-cutting strategy for US-based companies.
 In the United States, you may expect to spend $75 to $175 per hour for small class projects, as per FullStack Labs.
 The hourly costs for mid-market class projects are already between $125 and $175.
 The circumstances are different in Eastern Europe, where the average hourly pay ranges from $30 to $70.
-To be more specific, the average cost in Ukraine is around $30-$60, in Poland $45-$69, in Hungary $44-$57, in the Czech Republic $39-$58, in Belarus $33-$48.
+To be more specific, the average cost in Ukraine is around $30-$60, in Poland $45-$69, in Hungary $44-$57, and in Czechia $39-$58.